torrejonv/teranode/docs/architecture/architecture.md

 3. **Peer Service**: This service handles node discovery, managing connections with peer nodes in the network.

-4. **Coinbase Overlay Node**: This service handles the Coinbase transactions, which are the first transactions in a block that create new coins and reward miners. ****CLARIFY - Creates them??? what does this do?**
+4. **Coinbase Overlay Node**: This service tracks and stores the Coinbase transactions, which are the first transactions in a block that create new coins and reward miners.

 5. **UBSV Node Core Services**:
   - **Propagation Service**: Responsible for receiving transactions (from other nodes) and propagating transactions (to other nodes).